spryker/spryker-docs/docs/scos/dev/example-modules.md

 ### SCCOS: Showcase functionality

 SCCOS uses example modules to fill the gap with concrete example implementation for an abstract workflow, which is the delivery target.
 However, this concrete implementation is not intended for actual use by any specific customer or business use-case.
-Therefore, the core does not include the actual business logic, such as the React API example.
+Therefore, the core does not include the actual business logic.

 ### SCCOS: Unique business use-case